athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Khurfel.md

     desc: "`pf2:r`  "

   - name: "Necrotic Decay"
-    desc: " (divine,void) When Khurfel dies, his invisible flesh quickly rots away and sublimates into a foul-smelling gas that fills a 10-foot emanation around his body.
+    desc: " (divine,void) When Khurfel dies, his invisible flesh quickly rots away and sublimates into a foul-smelling gas that fills a @Template[emanation|distance:10] around his body.
 The gas deals 10d6 void damage to creatures in this area as their flesh too curdles and rots (DC 28 Fortitude check save)."

 attacks:
   - name: ""